 If HR and PR professionals are in the same room collaborating on a communications strategy and response, you increase your chances of making sure your company handles a crisis situation to the best of its abilities.

 If your HR department and PR team do not currently strategize on crisis communication, they should.
-To talk to a professional about training and communications preparation with Tucker/Hall.
+To talk to a professional about training and communications preparation with Tucker/Hall, contact us here.